rdcx/conveymanager/README.md

 ## ConveyManager

-Below are screenshots that demonstrate the different features, along with references to the related code files.
+Welcome to the Conveyancing Manager, a demonstration of a modern web application built with Laravel 11 and Inertia.js + VueJS 3.
+This project showcases several core features and best practices discussed in prior sessions.

-This is a Laravel 11, Intertia + VueJS 3 installation with a few fundementals that were discussed previously.
+Below, you'll find screenshots highlighting various functionalities of the application, along with links to the relevant code files.

 ### Installation with docker